ericjfenton/calculator/README.md

      digits.
 Additional digits are added to end.
 Display of commas or numbers with decimal not yet added.
 Passed
 5. Program includes method to convert string to number.
 Fail
 6. Program includes method to convert number to string.
-Fail
+Passed (toString())
 7. Program includes method (for backspace) to delete last digit.
+Passed (text.slice(0,-1))
-Fail 7a.
+7a.
 Backspace key deletes last digit.
 No change if 0 is displayed.
-Fail
+Passed
 8. Entry of "1 + 1 =" results in output of 2.
 Fail
 9. Entry of "2 - 1 =" results in output of 1.
 Fail
 10. Entry of "1 - 2 =" results in output of -1.
 Fail